yedivanseven/slangmod/docs/source/configuration.rst

 configuration
 =============
-:py:mod:`slangmod` can be configured *via* its command line interface (CLI) and/or *via* a config file in `TOML <https://toml.io/en/>`_ format.
+:mod:`slangmod` can be configured *via* its command-line interface (CLI) and/or *via* a config file in `TOML <https://toml.io/en/>`_ format.
 All configuration options can be set by either or both of these mechanisms.
 In case of discrepancy, the CLI takes precedence over the config file.

-In order to see all the options that you can possible set, simply type
+In order to list all the options that you can possible set, simply type

 .. code-block:: bash